MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- Accelerated Computing instance family is a family of instances which use hardware accelerators, or co-processors, to perform some functions, such as floating-point number calculation and graphics processing, more efficiently than is possible in software running on CPUs
 - **security groups**
 	- specify inbound and outbound rules
-	- rule change takes effect immediately
+	- rule change takes effect **immediately**
 	- security groups are **stateful**: if you open a port, it will be open for both inbound and outbound
 		- unlike ACL which is stateless
 		- if you create inbound rule for HTTP, same outbound rule is automatically created
-	- all inbound traffic is blocked by default; all outbound traffic is allowed
+	- **all inbound traffic is blocked by default**; all outbound traffic is allowed
 	- cannot block particular port, type or IP address; can specify allow rule but not deny rules
 	- can have multiple security groups attached to one EC2
 	- can have multiple EC2 instances with the same security group